All Episodes

 Oh, yeah, man, it's true.

-There's abject fear in every Republican precinct that Newt Gingrich may be the nominee.
+All over America, there's abject fear in every Republican precinct that Newt Gingrich may be the nominee.

-Stop And how could Newt be the nominee if there is such fear on the Republican side?
+Stop and how could Newt be the nominee if there is such fear on the Republican side?

 How do those two go together?

-What I'm I guess trying to illustrate here is Republican establishment is quite a ways away from the voters.
+What I'm, I guess, trying to illustrate here is Republican establishment is quite a ways away from the voters.

-He was on CNN Saturday night.
+Alex Castellanos, a Republican consultant, he was on CNN Saturday night.

 Anderson Cooper said, how much does Newt's margin of victory matter here?